Brain Awareness Week

 • March 13-19, 2028

-12th Annual Brain Awareness Fair
+Annual Brain Awareness Fair

 The Friedman Brain Institute hosted its 12th Annual Brain Awareness Fair for elementary, middle, and high school students and East Harlem community members on Tuesday, March 12th at The Mount Sinai Hospital.
 Exhibits and activities included pipe cleaner neuron models, a 3D surgery simulator, a Meet the Experts booth featuring some of Mount Sinai's most prominent neuroscientists, and the world’s only portable, inflatable, walk-through brain exhibit.
 The annual brain fair is always an enormous success, with 100 Mount Sinai volunteers and over 500 participants.

-Learn More about this year’s Brain Fair
+Learn More about the 12th annual Brain Fair

 Art of the Brain